Moderated Network Models: Discussion

 Third, we use a single regularization parameter $\lambda_s$ in each of the $p$ nodewise regressions.
 The sparsity assumption here is with respect to the entire parameter vector, which includes both pairwise interactions and moderation effects (3-way interactions).
 However, if one assumes a different level of sparsity for pairwise interactions and moderation effects, separate regularization parameters may be more appropriate.
 The downside of two regularization parameters is that any model selection procedure needs to search a grid of $\lambda$s instead of a sequence, which increases the computational cost.
 In addition, estimates may become more unstable, because the considered model space is larger.

 Fourth, it would be useful to extend the present work to moderated Mixed Graphical Models (MGMs) \citep{chen2014selection, yang2014mixed}.
 Here we have shown how to extend the multivariate Gaussian distribution by adding linear moderation effects for one or several moderator variables.
 This approach of adding terms for moderation effects to the nodewise regression equations can in principle be extended to the more general class of MGMs, in which each variable in the model is a univariate member of the exponential family conditioned on all other variables \citep{chen2014selection, yang2014mixed}.
 The only difference is that we perform the nodewise regressions in the GLM framework using the appropriate link-functions \citep[see e.g.][]{nelder1972generalized}.
 However, depending on which types of variables are involved in an interaction, both pairwise interactions and moderation effects are captured by \emph{sets} of varying numbers of parameters.
 It would be useful to give detailed treatment of all possible (moderated) interaction types between different types of variables, a description of how to interpret them and provide performance results for estimating different types of moderation effects in different situations.
 A special case of moderated MGMs would be an MGM with a single categorical variable as a moderator.
 This would allow to investigate group differences across two or \emph{several} groups in a principled way and is likely to out-perform group-split based methods on this task.
+Note that these analyses are implemented in the R-package \emph{mgm} \citep{haslbeck2017mgm} which we used in the application section of this paper.
+However, a full treatment of moderated MGMs is beyond the scope of the present paper.

 Fifth, it could be useful to extend the notion of centrality to factor graphs and obtain a \emph{moderator centrality}.
 A naive way of doing that would be to simply add up the moderation effect of a given variable to find out which variable has the strongest influence on the pairwise interactions in the network model.
 But one could come up with more sophisticated measures that take the structure of the network into account.
 This would especially interesting in data sets that include contextual variables, because it allows to identify which of them have the strongest influence on a network model of psychological variables or symptoms.